18F/joining-18f/pages/who-we-are-hiring.md

 ## See also

-We also encourage you to consider applying to the [U.S. Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service), which includes opportunities at a broader range of agencies.
+We also encourage you to consider applying to the [U.S. Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service), which includes opportunities at a broad range of agencies.